PrestonDEwell/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 ## Evaluation Data
 The model's performance was evaluated on a separate test dataset, which was split from the original dataset to assess its generalization capabilities.
+The test dataset made up 20% of the original data, with the other 80% making up the training data.

 ## Metrics
 The following metrics were used to evaluate the model's performance: